waynewbishop/swift-algorithms/book/chapters/05_generics.md

 3. Write a generic function that can find the minimum and maximum values in any collection of `Comparable` elements.

 4. Implement a generic `Cache` class that can store any type of value for any type of key.

-5. Design a generic `SafeArray` class that provides bounds-checked access to its elements.
-It should throw an error if an index is out of bounds.

-6. Create a generic `Counter` class that can keep track of occurrences of any `Hashable` type.
-Include methods to increment, decrement, and get the count for a given item.